-Unregulated sale of smokeless tobacco can spread Covid, doctors warn
+Unregulated sale of smokeless tobacco can spread COVID, doctors warn

-New Delhi, Aug 24 : Given their ability to abet the spread of coronavirus, doctors and health professionals are advocating stringent regulations on chewing tobacco and smokeless tobacco products like ‘gutka’, and ‘pan masala’ variants.
+New Delhi: Given their ability to abet the spread of coronavirus, doctors and health professionals are advocating stringent regulations on chewing tobacco and smokeless tobacco products like ‘gutka’, and ‘pan masala’ variants.

 Doctors and advocacy groups are demanding similar restrictions on chewing and non-smoking tobacco products as on smoking tobacco products.